Daily Archives: Monday, February 8, 2016

 An experience like that is certainly enough to prey on your conscience half a century later.
 In a short story or novel about a character nearing the end of life and racked by the memory of a misdeed in the distant past, a good writer can make the guilt feelings powerful by showing how strongly they affect the person thinking back – without the ‘things ill done or done to others’ harm’ needing to be major crimes or misdemeanours.
 In theory, there’s no reason why it shouldn’t be possible for film-makers to do the same; in practice, they rarely do.
 On screen, it seems that buried, nagging feelings of remorse need to be based on wrongdoings that are somehow spectacular.
 That may render them more ‘cinematic’ but it also tends to make the psyche of the guilty party less interesting or extraordinary – it seems only right for them to feel they did something terrible because it was terrible, unequivocally so.
 Evening is in fact based on a novel, by Susan Minot.
 I don’t suggest that the past events have been gussied up in the process of screen adaptation.
 I do think it’s unlikely that a film would have been made of the book if the grounds for Ann Grant’s septuagenarian guilt had been less floridly melodramatic.

 Although The Hours (2002) is a very much better film, the resonances between it and Evening are several, especially in terms of personnel.
 Michael Cunningham, who wrote the book The Hours, shares the screenplay credit for Evening with Susan Minot (and also executive produced).
 Four of the cast – Eileen Atkins, Toni Collette, Claire Danes and Meryl Streep – also appeared in The Hours, in which the Clarissa Vaughan character is inspired by, and Virginia Woolf is in the throes of writing, Mrs Dalloway.
 The Marleen Gorris film of the Woolf novel (in 1997) starred Vanessa Redgrave, who plays the elderly Ann Grant in Evening.
-The Hours and Evening were published in the same in the same year (1998) so Susan Minot can hardly be accused of plagiarising Cunningham but Evening recalls The Hours in the preponderance of its female characters, the atmosphere of regret and cultural ambitions (Ann wants to be a singer, Buddy a novelist), the bisexual flavouring, the spliced time structure.
+The Hours and Evening were published in the same year (1998) so Susan Minot can hardly be accused of plagiarising Cunningham but Evening recalls The Hours in the preponderance of its female characters, the atmosphere of regret and cultural ambitions (Ann wants to be a singer, Buddy a novelist), the bisexual flavouring, the spliced time structure.
 But whereas each of the three stories in The Hours is absorbing in itself, as well as fortified by its relation to the other two, the halves of Evening feel insubstantial, individually and in combination.
 Because Vanessa Redgrave is the dominant presence, the old woman seems the primary consciousness of the story but ‘the present’ of the film is thin.
 As she drifts in and out of sleep, dreams and memories, Ann Grant has fragments of conversation with her nurse and with her two daughters, Constance and Nina, who keep telling each other home truths at greater length.
 That’s about it in the present.
 Much more time is devoted to the events of Ann’s youth – but the 1950s story is insufficient too, perhaps because it’s designed less as a drama with a life of its own than as a means of answering questions that the older Ann has put in our minds.

 The direction by Lajos Koltai (who previously made Being Julia) is no great shakes.
 The repeatedly windblown curtains at the windows behind Ann’s deathbed and a dream sequence in which Ann wanders out of bed to follow a butterfly (although Vanessa Redgrave in her white nightdress is a remarkable figure) are ‘poetical’ clichés.
 There are some key moments that don’t work at all.
 When Ann sings (‘Time After Time’) at Lila’s wedding reception, Koltai has Harris Arden get up from his seat and join her to dance on the podium: you can’t believe in his impulsiveness and, when the music ends and the couple take a sheepish bow, you feel embarrassed for the actors more than the characters.
 The morning-after scene, in which Ann and Harris return to the Wittenborn mansion, is very badly staged.
 Lila has returned too, still in her honeymoon journey costume, yet her mother is hysterical with grief as if she’s just heard the news.
 (How come Lila and her husband have made it back by this point?)
 No one asks Ann and Harris where on earth they’ve been.